top of page

 Before mixed martial arts (MMA), people were in the dark about which martial arts worked and which didn’t.
 How would a Wing Chun master fare against a boxer?
 How would a karate black belt do against a wrestler?
 Since the rise of MMA, we’ve learned a lot.

 These lessons from MMA carry over to intellectual life.
-‘Learning about the world’ and ‘kicking someone’s butt’ may be different goals, but the same basic principles apply.
+‘Learning about the world’ and ‘kicking someone’s butt’ may be different goals, but some of the same basic principles apply.

 Principle #1 - If you are trying to get at the truth but aren’t being constrained by constant counterarguments or damning experimental data, you simply will not learn about the world.